QuakeMigrate/QuakeMigrate/docs/tutorials/lut.rst

 1-D fast-marching method
 ************************
 The fast-marching method implicitly tracks the evolution of the wavefront.
-Our current backend is the `scikit-fmm` package.
+Our current backend is the :mod:`scikit-fmm` package.
 It is possible to use this package to compute traveltimes to 1-D, 2-D, or 3-D velocity models.
 Currently we provide a utility function that computes traveltime tables for 1-D velocity models.
 The format of this velocity model file is specified below.
 See the `scikit-fmm` documentation and Rawlinson & Sambridge (2005) for more details.

 .. note:: Traveltime calculation can only be performed between grid nodes: the station location is therefore taken as the closest grid node.
 Note that for large node spacings this may cause a modest error in the calculated traveltimes.